-With the growing e-Commerce vibes, the companies need to process orders efficiently and quickly in bulk.
-It is one of the primary concerns of B2B managers to complete the orders effectively and on time.
+With the growing eCommerce, companies need to process orders efficiently and quickly in bulk.
+It is one of the primary concerns of B2B managers to make the order handling much more resourceful and reduce guesswork from the process.

-Indeed, a study from Lead Forensics has proved that over 73% of B2B sales transactions are now involving millennial decision-makers.
-To become the largest aged disciplined individuals, a sleek B2B order management system is very important.
+Indeed, a study from Lead Forensics has proved that over 73% of B2B sales transactions now involve millennial decision-makers.
+A sleek B2B Order Management System is essential to become the most enormous aged disciplined individuals.

-In terms of its principles, the OMS has changed over the period from the perspective of the customers, and the selling method.
+In terms of its principles, the OMS has changed from the perspective of the customers and the selling method.
 It has overall affected almost every field of business function.

-It involves keeping track of every specific order and managing appropriate data on account of your customer.
+It involves keeping track of every specific order and managing appropriate data for your customer.
 The main question is:

 - What is their past order history?